 - What kind of health insurance do I need?

-- For UCF programs, health insurance for your time abroad is included in your program costs.
+- For UCF programs, Travel Assistance Insurance for your time abroad is included in your program costs.
 Exchange programs have varying insurance requirements depending on the country.
 Partner programs will also include their own health insurance plan.
 You can discuss this with UCF Abroad.

 - What happens if there is a travel warning issued for the country where I want to study?